 - Forumite dansmif

-91. Unemployed looking for work?
+90. Unemployed and looking for work?
 Get your interview outfit dry-cleaned for free

 Retailer Timpson offers free dry-cleaning to anyone unemployed who needs their suit/outfit for a job interview.
 Just ask for the deal at the counter – staff are likely to check it's for a genuine interview.
 It's available at all Timpson stores with dry-cleaning facilities.